NegDelta/tooru/README.md

 A booru, except for text.
 In fact, this is another run-of-the-mill study-CRUD-wiki app, the most fitting of the three being the study part, in that the two primary reasons for developing the app are to provide a useful tool and to provide experience with the tools used, including MariaDB for the database part, as well as the design process for a piece of software.
 As this is more of a personal tool, the whole multi-user part with accounts and so on is not on the todo list.

+This repository covers the app being exposed as a REST API.
+For a frontend implementation, see `tooru-web`.

 ## What it's all about

 ### Pages